gklrajan/cosmometer/README.md

 # Cosmo-Meter: Cosmic Event Detector

 ## Overview
 **Cosmo-Meter** is an open-source cosmic event detection tool that uses digital camera sensors (CMOS or CCD) to detect muons, cosmic rays, and other high-energy particle interactions.
 By analyzing a time series of dark frames, it identifies transient bright pixel events that are _likely_ caused by charged particles passing through the sensor.
-Use at least a 10K dark images - images captured in absolute darkness with shutter closed.
+Use at least a few thounsand dark images (images captured in absolute darkness with shutter closed).
 The more images, the better.
 ^p.s. likely is the keyword. be skeptical.

 ## What Can It Detect?